cartierzhou/frank.lovecch.io/thoughts/_posts/2009-02-22-cellphone-word-banks.markdown

 - a/s/l?

 ```
-I probably texted this to my friend Jimmy at some point, clearly referencing the yesteryear of the chat-room.
+Probably texted this to my friend James at some point, clearly referencing standard chat-room protocol.
 ```

 - akira